Lily-ThuPham/Favorita-SalesForecast/README.md

 -	**Objective 3**: Utilize advanced forecasting models to predict sales trends accurately, expected revenue growth to offer recommendations on inventory optimizations.

-The Python codes used to inspect and clean the data for this analysis can be found here [link].
+The Python codes used to inspect and clean the data for this analysis can be found here [link](EDA.ipynb).

-Targed SQL queries regarding various business questions can be found here [link].
+Targed SQL queries regarding various business questions can be found here [link](SQL_queries.sql).

 An interactive Power BI dashboard used to report and explore sales trends can be found here [link](https://app.powerbi.com/view?r=eyJrIjoiNDI2ZTNmYTQtNmMyZi00NDNhLWI0OTEtNzFiNmY1NzY0M2U3IiwidCI6IjE2NzIwYmVkLTY1ZWItNGFhMi04ZjMwLWQxY2UxNzBjZjAwMCIsImMiOjEwfQ%3D%3D&embedImagePlaceholder=true).

+The Python code for enhancements which have been made to the dataset can be found here [link](Populateddata.ipynb).

 ## _**2. Data Structure & Initial Checks**_
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The companies main database structure as seen below consists of four tables: `sale_table`, `transaction`, `holiday_events`, `store` and `oil_price` with a total row count of over 300,000 records.
 A description of each table is as follows: